 However, if your tooth is mildly sensitive to heat, and it hasn’t gone through the stages of sensitivity to cold listed above, that is a different situation, and your tooth may only be irritated and not infected.

 This content was written by Dr. David Hall.

 - Sometimes pain in the jaw can be difficult to pinpoint.
 Read about a difficult diagnostic case.

-- With a tooth infection, it can progress to become a tooth abscess.
+- With a tooth infection, it will progress to become a tooth abscess unless it is treated.

 For other sensitivities and related subjects, please see the menu in the sidebar